 Faced with surging tourist demand and a government mandate to satisfy it, Cuba’s state-controlled Cubana this year is turning to a mix of aircraft from Cold War-era allies and a smattering of Western aircraft leases to refresh its aircraft fleet.
 The long-standing U.S. trade embargo makes it impossible for the airline to buy aircraft with more than 10% U.S.-built components, so for now the airline and its overseers have to settle for a patchwork of less-than-ideal legacy Eastern bloc ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cubana Navigates Embargo, Surging Demand In Fleet Refresh".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cubana Navigates Embargo, Surging Demand In Fleet Refresh".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.